Yes, America's Anger Man is away and this is your undocumented anger man, Mark Stein.

 There are no takers for that.

-And uh on the other side of the equation, on foreign policy, uh and on what one might loosely call uh our way of war and the reasons we go to war and what we wish to accomplish when we wage war.
+And on the other side of the equation, on foreign policy and on what one might loosely call our way of war and the reasons we go to war and what we wish to accomplish when we wage war, again, I think after the last 15 years, it's not unreasonable to understand why the base is no longer persuaded by the arguments being made by Washington think tanks on that score.

 No, I'm not.

-Uh and I think he might win big or he might win narrowly.
+And I think he might win big or he might win narrowly.

-But I think the fact is that Trump is going to win, and he's not a conservative.
+But I think the fact is that Trump is going to win, and he's not a Conservative.

 So you have to do, in that situation, you have to do what political parties do.

-When Mrs. Thatcher won the leadership of the British Conservative Party, most of her uh fellow party bigwigs weren't with her.
+When Mrs. Thatcher won the leadership of the British Conservative Party, most of her fellow party bigwigs weren't with her.

-That's why she presided over a cabinet in which there were all kinds of squishy people who who found her a bit strong meat for their tastes.
+That's why she presided over a cabinet in which there were all kinds of squishy people who found her a bit strong meat for their tastes.

-He's uh he's he has a sort of liberal technocrat view of things.
+He has a sort of liberal technocrat view of things.

-So what would be more useful if you're a disaffected conservative and you think Trump uh is uh someone who i is uh at odds with all your conservative principles, then you should do what uh the Bushes did with Reagan in 1980.
+If you're a disaffected conservative and you think Trump is someone who is at odds with all your Conservative principles, then you should do what the Bushies did with Reagan in 1980.

 But Trump is going to be the candidate.